‘I’ll tell you what I really want.

-It transferred to the 2019 Edinburgh Festival Fringe and the Bush Theatre, London, in a co-production between Ellie Keel Productions and HighTide.
+It transferred to the Edinburgh Festival Fringe and the Dublin Fringe Festival in 2019 (winning the Fishamble New Writing Award), and the Bush Theatre, London, in 2020, in a co-production between Ellie Keel Productions and HighTide.

 ‘Unequivocally an outstanding piece of theatre.
 It cuts through stereotypical representations of those suffering with poor mental health, hitting on the raw, painful truth’